Connect Streamlit to TiDB

 Your local Streamlit app will read secrets from a file .streamlit/secrets.toml

 in your app's root directory.
-Create this file if it doesn't exist yet and add the database name, user, and password of your TiDB cluster as shown below:
+Learn more about Streamlit secrets management here.
+Create this file if it doesn't exist yet and add host, username and password of your TiDB cluster as shown below:

 # .streamlit/secrets.toml